-We both felt we chilled out AND packed a lot into our 48 hour stay (ferry in Friday afternoon, ferry out Sunday afternoon), and there’s still so many things we haven’t done yet, that we’ll certainly be back (with the kids!).
-Although both times we’ve visited Block Island we have stayed over for two nights, you could just visit for the day.
+We chilled out AND packed a lot into our 48 hour stay (ferry in Friday afternoon, ferry out Sunday afternoon).
+There are so many things we haven’t done yet, that we’ll certainly be back (with the kids!).
+Although both times we’ve visited Block Island we have stayed for two nights, you could just visit for the day.

 - Traditional Ferry from Point Judith (1 hr, 15 min, about $30)

 - High Speed Ferry from New London (about an hour, $50)

 - Plane – who even knows.
 But it can be done!

 - On the ferries, all cars, bikes, wagons, are an extra fee.
 Luggage didn’t seem to be extra.
 Ferries run about every 3 hours from morning till evening.
 You’ll also pay for parking either if you leave your car or take it – something to consider.
 The narrow roads on BI did not make me want to bring a car over!

 10 Things to Do on Block Island